 - Do you have any family history of breast cancer?

-- Have you or your close female relatives ever been tested for the BRCA gene mutations?
+- Have you or your female blood relatives ever been tested for BRCA gene mutations?

 - Have you ever had radiation therapy?